-The specifications for other performance tests, e.g., CNC performance tests, machining tests, and tests addressing the measurement capabilities of a machine tool, are under development and will follow the structure outlined below.
+The specifications for other performance tests, e.g., computer numerical control (CNC) performance tests, machining tests, and tests addressing the measurement capabilities of a machine tool, are under development and will follow the structure outlined below.
 Figure 1 shows the relationships among the major entities in the information model.
 The figure is presented by EXPRESS-G1 [1], a graphical subset of the EXPRESS language.
-The
+The TESTS entity is a list of TEST entities, each describing the properties and results of a performance test.
+The TEST entity contains the MACHINE entity identifying the tested machine.
+This is achieved by either a unique identification (ID) or a set of properties: manufacturer, model, and serial number.
+A unique ID as an alternative to a set of properties is also given to several other entities in the model.